aspose-words/Aspose.Words-Documentation/cpp/what-s-new-in-aspose-words-for-cpp/_index.md

 #### Colored Content on the Page <sup>23.6</sup>

-The public property **PageInfo.Colored**, indicating whether the page is colored or not, has been added.
+The public property [PageInfo.Colored](https://reference.aspose.com/words/cpp/aspose.words.rendering/pageinfo/get_colored/), indicating whether the page is colored or not, has been added.

 #### Formatting for Chart Data Labels <sup>23.6</sup>